Clumsy (Our Lady Peace song)

 "Clumsy" is a song by Canadian alternative rock band Our Lady Peace.
 It was released in 1997 as the second single from their second album, Clumsy.
-It is one of the band's most successful singles, reaching number one in Canada for three weeks.
-It was also one of their highest charting singles in the United States, reaching number five on the Billboard Modern Rock Tracks chart and staying in the top ten for 15 weeks.
-The song ranked number one on CILQ-FM's Top 107 songs of 1997.
+The song is the band's most successful single in their native Canada, reaching number one on the RPM 100 Hit Tracks chart for three weeks.
+It is also one of their highest-charting singles in the United States, reaching number five on the Billboard Modern Rock Tracks chart and staying in the top 10 for 15 weeks.
+The song was ranked number one on CILQ-FM's Top 107 songs of 1997.

 "Clumsy" has become a staple in Our Lady Peace's live setlist.
 A live version of the song is featured on their first live compilation Live released in 2003.
 The song was included on the soundtrack to the 1997 movie I Know What You Did Last Summer.